Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 As you walk along Perpignan’s medieval streets, you may be surprised by what or whom you see.
 The city’s narrow streets attest to the summer’s heat, as the buildings were constructed close to one another, creating cooling shadows.

 The Canal Vauban runs through the center of Perpignan and is bordered by cafés and retail shops.
-You will also find Les Halles, an indoor market, which opened in 2017.
+You will also find Les Halles, an indoor market that opened in 2017.
 Even before entering the large market area, you will be tempted by an assortment of gelati and French pastries

 However, upon entering the main area of Les Halles you may be overwhelmed by the choices awaiting you.
 The challenge is to decide which of the 27 stands to visit.

-Here you can purchase fresh fruits, meat, seafood, olives, cheese from the Pyrénées, regional wines, craft beers and much more.
+Here you can purchase fresh fruits, meat, seafood, olives, cheese from the Pyrénées, regional wines, craft beer and much more.

 For dining, there is also a huge variety.
 You can choose from restaurants serving the cuisine of Morocco, Lebanon, Portugal, Catalonia, or even a well-made American cheeseburger.
 Les Halles is most often crowded on weeknights and weekends.